Skip to main content

 If the service you are signing in to requests User Verification, which can be exercised by the user with a biometric or PIN, this is something you are or know.
 Thus, authentication with passkeys embodies the core principle of multi-factor security.

 Organizations might be concerned that a passkey could be made available to an attacker through a single factor, such as a password used to access the credential manager account.
 In practice, however, this is not usually the case.
-Credential managers consider multiple signals beyond the user’s password, some visible to the user and some not, when authenticating users and restoring passkeys to their devices.
+Credential managers consider multiple risk signals beyond the user’s password, some visible to the user and some not, when authenticating users and restoring passkeys to their devices.

 Biometrics